hyperledger-labs/splice/cluster/README.md

 `external-proxy`.
 Each exposed service has an nginx conf file that redirects a specific port to a given Kubernetes `Service`.
 The `Service`s are then backed by `Pod`s that serve the actual API request.
-In instances where a gRPC API needs to be made available to a web client, we also run an `envoy-proxy` sidecar within the `Pod` that proxies from Web gRPC to gRPC.
+To make the ledger API available to web frontends, we enable the JSON API support in our Canton participants.

 ## Cluster Tooling